hashicorp/katakoda/terraform-organize-configuration-workshop/step4.md

 Once more, respond to the prompt with `yes`{{execute}}.

 Now your configuration is independent, and each environment is managed separately.
-However, the configuration is entirely duplicated between environments.
+However, the configuration is almost entirely duplicated between environments.

 In the next step, you will refactor the bucket resource into a module that you